j-c-carr/direct-preference-optimization/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
 2. Run either the `hh_sft.sh` or `hh_dpo.sh` scripts.
 These scripts basically run steps 2 and 3 of the "complete example" section below.
+You'll need set the `dpo_dir` variable to the filepath for this repository on the cluster.
 ```
 chmod +x hh_sft.sh
 sbatch hh_sft.sh